-- There had been six clinical audits completed in the last two years.
+- There had been four clinical audits completed in the last two years.
 Two of these were completed audits where the improvements made were implemented and monitored. - The practice participated in local audits, national benchmarking, accreditation, peer review and research. - Findings were used by the practice to improve services.
-For example, the practice had audited its patients with simple urinary tract infections to ensure it was following evidence based medicine and reducing the risk of antibiotic resistance.
+For example, the practice had audited its patients receiving thyroid medicines and contacted them to ensure they had annual blood tests in accordance with NICE guidelines to ensure they received the correct doses.
+Over a 6 month period the figure being treated in line with the guidance was increased from 60% to 85%.